nagypet/spvitamin/README.md

 - RoleMapper slightly refactored
 - TimeFormatter
 - SpvitaminApplication: handling the case when there is no .profiles at all
+- Profile dependent system properties can be loaded from .sysproperties files

 ### 3.3.0-1-RELEASE not yet released